SchwarzIT/onyx/CONTRIBUTING.md

 2. When your changes affect the user, you need to [add a changeset](./.changeset/README.md).
 3. Then [create a PR](https://github.com/SchwarzIT/onyx/compare) to merge your changes back into our repository.

 When your PR gets accepted, you can expect an alpha release immediately after it is merged.
-Production releases are published every 2 weeks.
+Production releases are planned to be published every 2 weeks after the release of 1.0.0.

 ## Scripts